nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 YOUR_NETWORK   xxxxxxxx-yyyy-zzzz-xxxx-yyyyyyyyyyyy  802-11-wireless  wlan0
 ```

-After you have connected once, your C.H.I.P. will automatically connect to this network next time you reboot (or start NetworkManager services).
+After you have connected once, C.H.I.P.
+Pro will automatically connect to this network next time you reboot (or start NetworkManager services).

 #### Test
 Finally, you can test your connection to the internet with `ping`.
 Google's DNS server at the IP address 8.8.8.8 is probably the most reliable computer on the internet, so: